mikependon/RepoDB/RepoDb.Documents/documentation.md

 		: base(connectionString)
 }
 ```
-The class above named `StockRepository` is an entity based repository for an entity `Stock`.
-It also uses `SqlConnection`  as the database connection object.
-You can pass any type of database connection here if you are accessing different database like Oracle, PostgreSQL, OleDb databases and others.
+The class above named `StockRepository` is an entity-based repository for an entity `Stock`.
+It uses the `SqlConnection` object as the database connection provider when accessing the datababase.

+**Note:** Any type of `IDbConnection` type can be passed connection on the second dynamic type of the said repository.
+It is very useful when accessing different database like Oracle, PostgreSQL, OleDb databases and others.

-On the other hand, if you are creating a shared repository, then you can inherit from `DbRepository<TDbConnection>` repository.
+On the other hand, if a shared repository is being created, then it should inherit from `DbRepository<TDbConnection>` repository.
 See sample below.
 ```
 public SharedRepository : DbRepository<SqlConnection>
 {